kemch/cucumbers-and-colors/README.md

 cucumbers-and-colors
 ====================

-Files from my presentation on sass's color functions at sassypgh 3/6/2013
+Files from my presentation on sass's color functions at sassypgh 3/6/2013.

+* Uses Compass
+* All the color happenings are in the _color.scss.